tochikuji/chainer-libDNN/README.md

 In most cases, you needn't specify these value explicitly.

 #### View filters on matplotliib
-`Visualizer.plot_filters(self, layer)`
+`Visualizer.plot_filters(self, layer, shape, T, title)`
 View all filters on matplotlib.
+This will break program running by default.
 1 argument `layer` is neccesary. `layer` expects a name of layer that you declared network definition.
-This will break program running by default.
+`shape` and `T` are optinal.
+They will be required by needs of fully-connected layer Visualization (e.g. fully-connected autoencoder).
+`shape` expect tuple object.
+It is a filter size specification like `(height, width)`.
+And if `T` is True, layer weights will transposed (for decoding layers).
+`title` is optional.
+By default, each filter has a title like filter\_xxx, but it often overlap on another filter images.
+If you needn't to show titles, set `T=False`.

 #### Write filters to image file
-`Visualizer.write_filters(self, layer, path='./', identifier='img', type='bmp')`
+`Visualizer.write_filters(self, layer, path='./', identifier='img', type='bmp', shape, T)`
 1 argument `layer` is necessary, same as `plot_filters`.
 `path` is a path to store images.
 It will store current directory by default.
 `identifier` is a identifier(prefix) of image files. like 'idenfier_00xxx.jpg'
 `type` is a image data format.
 It will be Windows Bitmap Image format by default.
 We recommend you to use uncompressed formats(e.g. bmp, tiff, pgm etc.)
+`shape, T` are same as `plot_filters`.

 #### Write filters on CSV
 `Visualizer.save_raw_filter(self, dst)`